Honors & Advanced Placement

 Starting freshman year, students are permitted to enroll in Honors classes at Divine Child High School.
 These courses are taught at a faster pace than our typical college preparatory courses so more material is covered and at a deeper level.

-Divine Child High School offers 17 Advanced Placement (AP) courses
+Divine Child High School offers 18 Advanced Placement courses.

 Computer Science Principles

 English Language & Composition

 English Literature & Composition

 AP Scholars - 42 students